 There may be a waiting period before you can begin contributing to a 401(k) at your new job.
 If this is the case, do not get out of the habit of contributing to retirement.
 Set up a monthly contribution to an IRA account until you qualify for your employer’s 401(k).
 Sign up for the benefits and any matching contributions you qualify for as soon as you are eligible.

 Take time now to work out a new budget with your new salary.
 This may mean you have found more money to put towards paying off your debt or increasing your retirement contributions.
-Before you increase your spending in any area, consider getting out of debt and increasing your savings a priority now.
-Making the change when your salary increases is easier than cutting back after you have formed new spending habits.
+Before you increase your spending in any area, consider getting out of debt and increasing your savings a priority.
+Make the change when your salary increases as it is easier than cutting back after you have formed new spending habits.

 People often find it easier to change spending habits in a new environment.
 Try to limit the amount that you eat out and your recreational spending when you move to a new area or start working at a new office.
-If you bring your lunch from home and look for a nice park to eat at, you can still get out of the office but save a lot of money.
+If you bring your lunch from home and look for a beautiful park to eat, you can still get out of the office but save a lot of money.

 If you are moving for your new job, be sure to scout out your new area before signing a lease.
 You should also use a financial moving checklist to make sure you change all of the addresses you need to, close accounts, and keep yourself from late payments and other hassles that come with moving.